sjanhunen/dokimazo/papers/in-his-name-purpose.md

 This is seen clearly in the example of Christ calling His disciples at the beginning of His earthly ministry.
 Walking by the Sea of Galilee, he encountered two brothers that were fishermen.

 > And he said to them, "Follow me, and I will make you fishers of men."
+And they straightway left [their] nets, and followed him.
 [Mat 4:19 ESV]

+Here it is Christ that extends the invitation.
+Peter and Andrew were busy about their day-to-day business when they were presented with an invitation to something much bigger and better.

+We wonder what exactly went through their minds as they accepted the invitation.

+This wasn't about them finding help to improve their lives in some way.

 Notice that Christ initiated the relationship.
 He found them; they didn't find Him.